snowplow/documentation/docs/managing-data-quality/failed-events/failed-events-in-the-ui/index.md

 ---
-title: 'Monitoring failed events in the Console'
+title: "Monitoring failed events in the Console"
-date: '2020-06-03'
+date: "2020-06-03"
 sidebar_position: 2000
 ---